Gabriel-LG/Acer7551GFanControl/README.md

 Acer7551GFanControl
 ===================

-Control the fan speed for Acer 7551G notebook.
+Control the CPU-fan on Acer 7551G notebooks.